decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 ## Color

 Color is set in hexadecimal values.
-To set an entity's color, simply set its `color` component to the corresponding hexadecimal value.
+To set an entity's color, simply set its `color` to the corresponding hexadecimal value.

 {% raw %}